 Discover ways to make your neck and shoulders freer, more flexible, and more comfortable.
 Learn to replace harmful postures and movement habits with healthy ones.

 Your neck supports and controls the motion of your head.
 Freedom of head movement translates into your sense of balance, safety, overall health, and life quality.
 Think about how many thousands of times you move your head every day?
 You rely on your neck to turn your eyes, ears, nose, and mouth toward crucial information.

-This self-paced online program includes:
+This self-paced, pre-recorded online course includes:

 - five 90-minute pre-recorded sessions and one bonus 60-minute session

 - homework assignments in one place for easy follow-up practice